Menu

 Our employees receive ongoing training on how to handle personal data responsibly.
 In addition, we have a comprehensive “Engine Room” with processes and instructions describing how personal data are to be handled, archived, deleted, etc.

-Our legal department keeps an eye on changes in legislation so we can adapt accordingly.
+Our legal department keeps up to date on changes in legislation so we can adapt accordingly.

 Storage and deletion of your personal data